zetapark/zGUI/README.md

 open a popup window with flag.

-when the pop up window closes with quit(k), this function returns with the k.
+when the pop up window closes with quit(k), this function returns k.

 popup appearing position can be set manually with x, y